 Those bevels create grooves in your prefinished floor.
 Site-finished wood floors have a flatter, more consistent surface without a bevel – unless you customize them.
 (Exception described below.)

 Creativity.
 Customization can be maximized with unfinished wood flooring.
-The limits only are imagination, the skills of the contractor you hire, and, of course, budget.
+The limitations are only your imagination, the skills of the contractor you hire, and, of course, budget.

 Customizations are made with unfinished wood, so they require sanding and finishing on site.
 That rules them out for prefinished flooring projects.
 With site-finished floors, you can add inlays of wood, metal and stone.
-Add special borders and ornate medallions.
-Add texture by hand scraping or wire brushing the wood.
+You can also add special borders and ornate medallions or create texture by hand scraping or wire brushing the wood.
 The options for colors are infinite.

 And, contrary to what was said in the section above about there not being bevels with site-finished hardwood floors, if you want the edges of your site-finished floor to have beveled or hand-scraped scalloped edges and ends, a craftsman can make that happen.

 Choices.
 You can choose colors that fit your overall interior design.
 Do you have wall paint, rugs, artwork or furniture upholstery samples you would like the flooring to complement?
 A craftsman can mix and match as needed to produce a wood floor stain color that is unique to your home.

 You also have a choice of wood floor finishes and sheens with site-finished flooring.
 These options can be tailored to your needs and overall desired appearance, such as a natural finish that enhances the look of the wood’s grain and character.
 From UV finishes to oil finishes, you’ll find something that’s right for you and your lifestyle.

 Matching.
 If you already have wood flooring in your home or business and need to replace some of it, or if you want to install wood flooring to match in an adjacent space, site-finished wood offers your best chance to match color just right.